Digital-Media/big_data/document/EXERCISE.md

 Build your own example to demonstrate a complexer aggregation with a stage `geonear`, `search` (based on Lucene, that is only available on Atlas Cloud)

-# Work with MongoDB Atlas Data API
+# Exercises with MongoDB Atlas Data API

 Create an Atlas Account for free [here](https://www.mongodb.com/cloud/atlas/register) Create an API Key.